mlnotebook/mlnotebook.github.io/content/post/tensorflow-basics.md

 <h2 id="intro">  Introduction </h2>

 Building a CNN from scratch in Python is perfectly possible, but very memory intensive.
 It can also lead to very long pieces of code.
 Several libraries have been developed by the community to solve this problem by wrapping the most common parts of CNNs into special methods called from their own libraries.
-Theano, Keras and Caffe are notable libraries being used today that are all opensource.
+Theano, Keras and PyTorch are notable libraries being used today that are all opensource.
 However, since TensorFlow was released and Google announced their machine-learning-specific hardware, the Tensor Processing Unit (TPU), TensorFlow has quickly become a much-used tool in the field.
 If any applications being built today are intended for use on mobile devices, TensorFlow is the way to go as the mobile TPU in the upcoming Google phones will be able to perform inference from machine learning models in the User's hand.
-Of course, being a relative newcomer and very much still controlled by Google, TensorFlow may not have the huge body of support that has built up with Theano, say.
+Of course, being a relative newcomer and updates still very much controlled by Google, TensorFlow may not have the huge body of support that has built up with Theano, say.

 Nevertheless, TensorFlow is powerful and quick to setup so long as you know how: read on to find out.
 Much of this tutorial is based around the documentation provided by Google, but gives a lot more information that many be useful to less experienced users.